 Below is a list of common procedures involved when participating in a clinical trial.

-Here you will sit down with a professional physician, psychiatrist, and/or psychologist and be interviewed about both your mental and physical health.
-Common interviews include rating scales like the PANNS (Positive and Negative Symptom Scale) and MADRS (Montgomery Asberg Depression Rating Scale).
+Interviews involve speaking with a physician, psychiatrist, and/or psychologist about both your mental and physical health.
 These Interviews will be used to initially determine your level of illness as well as your improvement and eligibility for a research study.

 Basic medical information such as pulse, blood pressure, weight, waist measurements, and temperature.
 These are generally gathered once per visit.